I am a researcher in the group of Giovanni Volpe in the Department of Physics at the University of Gothenburg in Sweden.

-My current work focuses on active turbulence in suspensions of microswimmers, such as the bacteria E. Coli: active matter at the microscale.
-This uses statistical modelling and numerical simulation via HPC to investigate and characterise its non-linear behaviour.
+Previously, I was a postdoctoral researcher in the group of Joakim Stenhammar in the Division of Physical Chemistry at Lund University in Sweden.
+I worked on active turbulence in suspensions of microswimmers, such as the bacteria E. Coli: active matter at the microscale.
+This used statistical modelling and numerical simulation via HPC to investigate and characterise its non-linear chemotactic behaviour.

 I was awarded my PhD in 2019, completed under the supervision of Matthew Turner, studying the dynamics of bird flocks, specifically under topological constraints: active matter at the macroscale.
 (Read my thesis here: “Topological models of swarming”)